Skip to main content

 NOTE: Students who started taking classes at Northwestern in Spring 2023 or earlier should refer to the First-Year Seminar page.
 The information below pertains to students who start at Northwestern after Spring 2023.

-About College seminars
+About the College seminar

 College Seminars may not be counted toward Weinberg College’s foundational discipline requirements, and most departments and programs exclude them from counting toward major and minor requirements.